ngwattcos/react-python/README.md

 # Usage
 ### Setup
-Run the startup tool, which sets up references to input and output source directories:\s\s `npx pyxyc-setup`or `npx react-python-setup`
+Run the startup tool, which sets up references to input and output source directories:

+`npx pyxyc-setup`or `npx react-python-setup`

 ### Transpiling
-Compile all files in the input source directory:\s\s `npx pyxyc`or `npx react-python-compile`
+Compile all files in the input source directory:

+`npx pyxyc`or `npx react-python-compile`

-Alternatively, open a running instance of a file watcher on the input directory:\s\s `npx pyxyc-watch-and-compile` or `npx react-python-watch-and-compile`
+Alternatively, open a running instance of a file watcher on the input directory:

+`npx pyxyc-watch-and-compile` or `npx react-python-watch-and-compile`